Mike Hugg: Manfred Mann

 Hugg is a competent pianist and an able vibraphone player, but his main role in Manfred Mann was as drummer.
 However, he recorded several vibraphone solos with the band (e.g. "I'm your Kingpin") and used the instrument to augment hits such as "Oh No Not My Baby".
 He was credited as co-writer of the group's early hits and contributed solo compositions throughout its life, including jazzy instrumentals ("Bare Hugg") and wistful acid-pop ("Funniest Gig", "Harry the One Man Band").
 His abilities as a songwriter grew throughout the group's career.
+In 1973, his song "Each and Every Day" which he wrote for Manfred Mann became a Canadian top-ten single when covered by Keith Hampshire.

 Solo career

 He and his brother composed "Mister, You're a Better Man Than I" which was recorded by the Yardbirds in 1965.
 Hugg also composed the majority of the songs for the 1968 Paramount film Up the Junction, as well as co-writing the theme from the BBC sitcom Whatever Happened to the Likely Lads with La Frenais, which was recorded by Hugg's session featuring Tony Rivers on lead vocals.

 In 1972, he released his debut solo album, "Somewhere".
 The next year, "Stress & Strain" was made.
 In 1975, Hugg was a member of the group "Hug" who released one studio album titled "Neon Dreams".
 By the early 1980s, he was working with a Fairlight, one of the first computer musical instruments.
 In 2015, he released a solo album with help from Simon Currie (who is currently in the Manfreds).
 Hugg formed the acoustic jazz trio PBD.